AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ---
 title: 6 Ways to Undo Changes in Git
 description: If you ever find yourself in a sticky situation with git, don't panic.
-Here are six simple ways you can undo changes in git and clean up your commit history.
+Here are some simple ways you can undo changes in git and clean up your commit history.
 keywords: [undo changes in git, git]
 categories: [git, github]
 commentsId: 60
 thumbnail: ./images/thumbnail.png
 ---

-Eventually, there will come a point when you'll find yourself having to modify old commits, delete commits, and rewrite history in all sorts of scary ways.
-Especially if you're new to git, it can sometimes feel like you're navigating a minefield.
-But fear not—it's actually easier than you think!
-In this post, we'll look at a bunch of ways you can undo changes in git and rewrite your commit history.
+It's tempting to use git to make chronological commits without ever looking back.
+But eventually, there will come a point in time when you'll need to time travel, modify old commits, delete commits, and rewrite history in all sorts of scary ways.
+Especially if you're new to git, it can sometimes feel like you're navigating a minefield—one wrong move, and you might be tempted to re-clone the repo, start over, and hope nobody ever finds out.
+But fear not!
+Undoing changes is a lot easier than it can seem at first.
+In this post, we'll look at several useful ways you can undo changes in git and rewrite your commit history.

 {% include "toc.md" %}